RezSat/Ceylonicus/README.md

   </a>
 </p>

 ### Ceylonicus is the first written programming language that support syntaxes from sinhala language.
 Coded just for fun :) .
+Please note that `Invalid Syntax: Token cannot appear after previous tokens` is a well-known error (even if the syntax is correct) and that occurs due to Sinhala Unicode errors, due to this specific reason I recommend just simply using the web ide to run the code : [Ceylonicus Web IDE](https://ceylonicus.vercel.app/) , until this error is fully fixed.

-### Download Iskoola Pota font from here: [Iskoola Pota](https://freefontsdownload.net/free-iskpotab-font-145700.htm)
+### Download and Install Iskoola Pota font(only if you are running the IDE.py) from here: [Iskoola Pota](https://freefontsdownload.net/free-iskpotab-font-145700.htm)

 ## How to Run